StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Easy installation

-1. Insert a thumb drive
+1. Insert a thumb drive to a Mac or PC
 2. Format it using ExFat, name the disk `install`
 3. Copy the `MM folder` to the thumb drive
 4. Insert the thumb drive to your Batocera Linux box